mfikes/morse-key-ble-bridge/README.md

 This repo provides firmware that enables connecting a Morse key to your device as a keyboard, such as for use with the Morse Chat mobile app.

 To use, install the firmware on a Nordic nRF development board (e.g., nRF5340-DK).
-Pressing button one sends a space character to a paired Bluetooth device.
+Pressing button one on the dev board sends a space character to a paired Bluetooth device.
 Simply connect a Morse key (straight or keyer) to button one by soldering diagonal contacts, making it function as a low-resistance switch when keyed.

 To pair with a mobile device, choose it in the Bluetooth settings and press button one (or activate the connected Morse key) when prompted.